-ICS 100 level and ICS 200 level training.
+Incident Command System (ICS)-100-level and ICS-200-level training.
 Preferred courses are Q462 and Q463 available through NFA Online.
 Chief's signature attests that the applicant has completed required training.

 Applicants must meet ONE of the following:

-- International Association of Arson Investigators (IAAI) Certified Fire Investigator (IAAI-CFI®) or IAAI Fire Investigation Technician (IAAI-FIT®) or National Association of Fire Investigators (NAFI) Certified Fire Investigator (NAFI-CFI).
+- International Association of Arson Investigators (IAAI) Certified Fire Investigator (IAAI-CFI®) or IAAI Fire Investigation Technician (IAAI-FIT®) or National Association of Fire Investigators Certified Fire and Explosion Investigator (NAFI-CFEI).

-- Successful completion (above 80%, 3.0 or B) of fire investigation specific training which totals 80 hours.
-Applicants must provide documentation (certificates) to reach the 80 hour level.
-State FIT or CFI certificates may count towards this requirement.
-(CFI Trainers may not count toward this requirement).
+- Successful completion (above 80%, 3.0 or B) of in-person and tested fire investigation-specific training which toals 80 hours.
+Applicants must provide documentation (certificates) to reach the 80-hour level.
+Hours credited toward State FIT or CFI certificates may count toward this requirement.
+(CFITrainer.net courses do not count toward this requirement.)